2gis/2gis-maps-react/README.md

 ### Events

-For binding 2gis-mapsapi events use prop same to `onEvent` where Event is 2gis-mapsapi event with a capital first character.
+For binding 2gis-mapsapi events use props similar to `onEvent` where Event is 2gis-mapsapi event with a capital first character.

 ### Components